fdesoye/rabbitmq-message-timestamp/README.md

 This plugin fills the `timestamp` property of a message as it enters RabbitMQ with the current (server node) timestamp value.

+#Additional plugins
+This fork contains additionally the built plugin of the original repository.

 ## Supported RabbitMQ Versions ##

 This plugin targets RabbitMQ 3.6.0 and later versions.